-The barriers to trading financial markets have been falling.
+The barriers to financial trading have been falling.
+With discount brokers and improved market access through the Internet.
 There are more independent traders now than ever before.
-And one popular market approach used by these traders is price action trading.
+And together with it, a market approach rapidly rising in popularity is price action trading.

-However, over the years, myths and misconceptions have arisen about price action trading.
-To make matters worse, these claims often end up obscuring the basic idea of price action trading.
+However, many myths and misconceptions have emerged about it over the years.
+To make matters worse, these claims often obscure the essential idea of price action trading and its actual value.

 You can easily find cults of traders proclaiming price action trading as the only path to success.
-Their favourite pastime is deriding anyone who uses indicators to trade.
+Their favorite pastime is deriding anyone who uses indicators to trade.

-There are many well-documented profitable trading methods.
-They include algorithms, fundamental analysis, indicators, price action, news, and other secret sauces.
+They include algorithms, fundamental analysis, indicators, price analysis, news, any combination of these factors, and other secret sauces.

 To claim that what has worked for you is the only viable method is an arrogant display of ignorance.

-Ignore this sweeping claim; focus on finding a trading tool that makes sense to you – price action or otherwise.
+Ignore this sweeping claim; focus on finding a trading method that makes sense to you – price action or otherwise.

 This is a half-myth.

-I must admit that “price action trading” is overused.
-With its popularity, it makes good marketing sense to use “price action trading” to label trading products.
+“Price action trading” is indeed overused.
+Due to its growing popularity, it makes good marketing sense to label trading products with it.
 Thus, at times, you will find this term abused.

 However, it does not always trigger a scam alert.
-Remember that “price action trading” is a descriptive term.
+Bear in mind that “price action trading” is a descriptive term.

-It describes trading with a focus on price, and assigns the great analytical weight to price movement.
-That’s all.
+It describes trading focusing on price and assigns great analytical weight to price movement.
+That is all.

-If that’s what is offered, then “price action trading” is the right term to use.
+If that is what’s offered, then it is the correct label to use.

 - “Guaranteed return”